 Expanding the heart brings great benefit for both ourselves and others.
 In this video teaching, Phakchok Rinpoche advises each of us to develop big and broad hearts.
 Yet, he acknowledges that this practice can be very tough.
-If a practice of ethics is tough for us, that means we need to work with it.
+But if a practice of ethics is tough for us, that means we can gently begin to work with it.

 Expanding Heart Practice

 On a practical level, what does it mean to have a big heart?
 One example is that we don’t react quickly out of anger when someone offends us.
 We develop more patience, and give ourselves some space to understand others or various situations.
 By expanding our heart, we don’t act like children.
 Having a big, broad heart is another manifestation of good ethics.
 Because we are often in close sangha communities, or surrounded by other people, this quality is very important for Dharma practitioners.